Working for PNC Bank as a Digital Experience Design Intern focusing on Customer Experience Design, User Research, and Product Strategy.

-Transition the Business Banking Onboarding Process from its current-state to a digital end-to-end state, while improving the onboarding experience.
+Transition the Business Banking Onboarding Process from its current state to a digital end-to-end state, improving the onboarding experience.

 The assignment focuses on the Business Banking Onboarding Process, during which new Business Banking customers are introduced to PNC’s services and digital environment.
 The current onboarding process is a multi-step, multi-channel experience in which the new customer visits a PNC branch, receives phone calls, and receives physical mail.
 The vision is to make this process entirely digital and functional at scale.
 You’ll see current-state and future-state frequently in this report.
 Current-state refers to the current state of the onboarding process, and future-state refers to our proposed solution.